akangcupez/form-validations/README.md

 # Android Form Validations
 An android validation library.
 Currently only EditText and TextInputLayout are supported.
-This library is intended to reduce code boiler-plate in validating input form.
+This library is intended to reduce boilerplate in validating input form.

 ## Features
 - Support EditText and TextInputLayout
-- Support stack-validation rules
+- Support stacked-validation rules
 - Auto-focus on first error view which is defined in validation process chains
 - Display error text in multi-languages*
 - Display custom error text
-- Flexible validation using RegEx rule (coming soon)
+- Flexible validation using RegEx (coming soon)

+***Supported Languages:**
+- English
+- Indonesia

 ## Requirements
 - Android 4.2+ (SDK 17+)